Formula E Championship first official test day, Donington ParkEnlarge Photo

 "We received an invitation [to Monaco] from Alejandro Agag to have a look and experience Formula E for the first time," Seidl told Autosport.
 "We just had an invitation to an interesting series, though maybe there are not enough technical freedoms yet."

 Formula E has long used a two-car standard, meaning the driver switches cars halfway through a race.
 Porsche, reportedly, is not a fan of the setup.
-However, Formula E will switch to a traditional one-car standard next year.
-The motorsport will also change chassis suppliers as Spark Racing Technology has been tapped to replace Dallara.
+However, Formula E will switch to a traditional one-car standard next season.
+The motorsport will also change chassis suppliers as Spark Racing Technology is tipped to be replaced by Dallara.

 Of course, much of this makes sense.
 Other manufacturers have seen the potential that Formula E offers to perfect electric and hybrid powertrains.
 Ferrari has also hinted at an entry into the motorsport.
 Porsche will launch its first all-electric car—the Mission-E—in 2020.
 Formula E could provide some helpful insight into the development of future electric Porsches.